theNewDynamic/oregonsadventurecoast.com/content/sitepages/relocation-info-request.md

 ---
 **Oregon’s Adventure Coast**, consisting of Coos Bay, North Bend and Charleston, is truly unique.
 Our business and professional people accentuate individuality and character.
 Our retailers strike a balance between distinctively-local shops and nationally-known chains.

 Whether a first time visitor, prospective new resident or business owner considering relocation, once you come here, you’ll never want to leave.
+Download the <a href="/img/Relocation-Guide.pdf" title="Coos Bay, North Bend, Charleston Relocation Guide PDF" target="_blank" rel="noopener">Relocation Guide Here (PDF)</a>.

 ### Thinking of Moving Here?